 It helps to know which processes, practices, and tools are identifying weaknesses.
 Analytics showing the total number of threats found by QA (code analysis), SAST tools, penetration testing, and other detection techniques will give you a grasp of how effective your AppSec testing is and if any vulnerabilities need to be remedied.

-Besides, this data allows the CISO to gauge whether certain IP sets and countries pose a real threat to their AppSec approach and if so, remediate them proactively.
+Wouldn’t it be helpful to see the threat’s genesis, including the countries of origin and IP addresses?
+App security analytics relating to the origin of risks can help you view the testing holistically—from an attacker’s perspective.
+This data also allows the CISO to gauge whether certain IP sets and countries pose a real threat to their AppSec approach and if so, how to proactively remediate them.

-Tracking, digesting, and displaying AppSec analytics requires the right tool—and Kiuwan ticks all the right boxes.
+Tracking, digesting, and displaying app security analytics requires the right tool—and Kiuwan ticks all the right boxes.

-Our tool displays all of your analytics in one place, so you can seamlessly track your app’s security progress.
-For instance, vulnerabilities by type, by language, and by priority are in one place and within a single click.
-Interactive visuals allow CISOs and other security professionals to dive deeper into issues of concern.
+Our software displays all of your cybersecurity analytics in one place, so you can seamlessly track your app’s progress.
+Check vulnerabilities by type, language, and priority all in one place with a single click.
+Interactive visuals allow CISOs and other security professionals to quickly and easily dive deeper into issues of concern.

 The best part?
-Kiuwan Code Security integrates with leading DevOps tools and covers over 300 languages, making it the perfect tool to track your app security and quality- today and well into the future!
+Kiuwan Code Security integrates with leading DevOps tools and covers over 300 languages, making it the perfect tool to track your app security and quality.

-Would you like to know more about how you can use Kiuwan to analyze your application and generate meaningful metrics?
-Get in touch with our Kiuwan team!
+Want to know more about how Kiuwan can analyze your application and generate meaningful metrics?
+Get in touch with our team!
 We love to talk about security.